Aamiruem/Apna-College-Delta-Batch/README.md

-# Apna-College-Delta-Batch
+# Apna College Delta Batch

-This course is ready for job and hands on Experience
+This course is ready for job and hands-on experience.